2020PB/police-brutality/reports/Oregon.md

 ### Reporter shot after object thrown at police by someone else | July 25th

 Footage shows an officer standing in a line with other police.
-An object thrown by a protestor offscren and well to the right of the filmer lands at the officer's feet.
+An object thrown by a protester offscren and well to the right of the filmer lands at the officer's feet.
 The officer shoots the filmer, a journalist.

 tags: journalist, shoot, projectile